b-ptiste/Composed-Image-Retrieval/README.md

 * CALLARD Baptiste (MVA)
 * ZHENG Steven (MVA)

+# Acknowledgement and credit
+We would like to thank Lucas Ventura for his help with this project.
+In addition, our github is a clone of its project (see. https://imagine.enpc.fr/~ventural/covr/).

 # Project

 We carried out this project as part of the Object recognition and computer vision 2023 course at ENS Ulm during our semester in the MVA master's programme.